apache/trafficcontrol/docs/source/development/traffic_ops.rst

 		- etc/ - this directory left empty; it's used to contain post-installation extensions and resources
 		- lib/ - contains libraries used by the various installation binaries

-	- testing/ - holds utilities for testing the Traffic Ops API, as well as comparing two separate API instances (for e.g. comparing a new build to a known-to-work build)
+	- testing/ - holds utilities for testing the :ref:`to-api`, as well as comparing two separate API instances (for e.g. comparing a new build to a known-to-work build)
 	- traffic_ops_golang/ - has all of the functionality that has been re-written from Perl into Go
 	- vendor/ - contains "vendored" packages from third party sources